Plan Your Visit

 DUE TO CURRENT DANE COUNTY, WISCONSIN COVID19 PLAN:

-To ensure a visit through the Cave, we recommend arriving earlier in the day whenever possible.
-Self Guided tours depart every few minutes into the Cave.
+MASKS ARE REQUIRED both inside the cave and inside the buildings at all times.
+Hand sanitizing stations are installed in all public buildings.
+Self Guided tours depart frequently into the Cave.
 Tours are scheduled first come, first served and tickets cannot be reserved in advance.
 A limited # of tickets per slot are available through 4pm daily.
-However if it is busy – especially Saturdays and Sundays – the tours through 4pm may sell out early.
-Once we reach capacity, Cave tours for the day are sold out.
-Our surface nature trails, gift shop and mining sluice remain open until 5pm daily even if tours sell out early.
+Due to state mandated building capacities inside of the buildings, -typically only Saturdays and Sundays – we recommend dressing for the weather in case you have to wait outside for your tour.
+Our surface nature trails, gift shop and mining sluice remain open until 5pm daily.

 Ticket times are assigned on a first-come, first-serve basis.